 - Ask about the interaction of the said horse with other horses and humans.

-You do not have to decide right away.
-Take your time in making this decision.
-It is best to check the horse with an experienced horse person.
+It is best to have an experienced equestrian help you view a horse.
 Your adviser can help you determine hidden injuries or any abnormalities that might cause future problems.

 You will need to have the right stable equipment and learn its function.